-For Fiscal 2021, the Board of Directors, upon recommendation of the GHRC Committee, adopted an approach based on the achievement of certain corporate and financial objectives.
-The NEO compensation for Fiscal 2021 is summarized hereinafter under the subheading "Summary Compensation Table".
+For the fiscal year ended August 31, 2021 ("Fiscal 2021") and for Fiscal 2022, the Board of Directors, upon recommendation of the GHRC Committee, adopted an approach based on the achievement of certain corporate and financial objectives.

+The NEO compensation for Fiscal 2022 is summarized hereinafter under the subheading "Summary Compensation Tables".
 The Compensation of the NEOs is based on the factors described hereinafter.